EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-estimates autotrophic respiration as maintenance + growth respiration according to Thornley &amp; Cannell [2000]: MODEL C - growth, degradation &amp; resynthesis view of respiration.
-Computes the km [maintenance [respiration] coefficient].
+Calculates autotrophic maintenance and growth respiration using Thornley and Cannell (2000) Model C, which includes growth, degradation, and resynthesis.

 **Parameters**
 - **Fields**